crossplane-contrib/provider-kubernetes/docs/enhanced-provider-k8s.md

 * If `DeletionOrphan` is defined, then the resource will not be deleted by provider, no matter what policy is defined at provider level.
 * If `DeletionDelete` is defined, then relying on the policy defined at provider level, if `ObserveCreateUpdate` or `Observe` is specified, then the resource will not be deleted, otherwise, it will be deleted by the provider.

 Now, let's define policy for our `Object` resource that represents the `ClusterServiceVersion` resource.
-In our case, we should use `ObserveDelete` policy, which can be done by setting the policy value in `Object` resource at `spec.forProvider.managementPolicy`.
+In our case, we should use `ObserveDelete` policy, which can be done by setting the policy value in `Object` resource at `spec.managementPolicy`.
 For example:

 ```yaml
 apiVersion: kubernetes.crossplane.io/v1alpha1